Join us at IMSH 2023, Society for Simulation in Healthcare

 • Unlimited customized scenarios generated for individual learner needs

 Military medical personnel must be prepared for mass casualty incidents in which extreme numbers of critically injured people overwhelm available resources.
-Responding to these events is complicated however, requiring medical personnel and other responders to work in synchrony, often with little preparation, to save as many lives as possible.
+Responding to these events is complicated, requiring medical personnel and other responders to work in synchrony, often with little preparation, to save as many lives as possible.
 Executing a mass casualty response is made even more difficult due to the lack of training resources available for personnel to practice the critical skills needed during these events.

 Meeting the training challenges of mass casualty incidents

-In response to the need, our scientists and engineers developed EFECTIVE (Extensible Field and Evacuation Care Training in a Virtual Environment), a virtual training system that provides practice for mass casualty responders.
+Our scientists and engineers developed EFECTIVE (Extensible Field and Evacuation Care Training in a Virtual Environment), a virtual training system that provides practice for mass casualty responders.

 EFECTIVE is the Department of Defense’s first comprehensive system to train military medical personnel on medical care and logistics in austere, far-forward environments where conditions are especially challenging—there may not be enough supplies available to save current casualties, or enemy fire may make evacuation impossible.

 EFECTIVE lets medical professionals safely visit—and revisit—a challenging environment, better preparing them for real-world scenarios.

 EFECTIVE has a mobile-friendly, personalized training program for first responders to practice and refine medical and trauma treatment skills on virtual patients.

 EFECTIVE Mobile (previously MSTAT) intelligently adapts to a specific trainee’s learning curve, providing an optimized learning path and curriculum.

 “The Department of Defense recognizes the need for training systems that prepare personnel in the military medical operation to perform their roles in severely degraded, prolonged field and en-route care settings.
 Our EFECTIVE system delivers the first virtual environment to train and assess these critical skills.”